wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 Now this battle happened in the same month in which more than a thousand men of the warriors of Britain , commanded by the Marquis of Tweedale , were defeated at Black Creek , in Upper Canada , and driven to their strong holds by the men of Columbia , under the gallant Bissel.*

+* General Bissel.

 6 Ten days after which the steam frigate , Fulton the First , was launched forth into the waters at New-York.

 7 And it came to pass , on the fifteenth day of the first month of the next year , that one of the tall ships of Columbia fell into the hands of the servants of the king ;

 8 And she was called the President , after the title of the chief magistrate of the land of Columbia ; moreover , she was commanded by the gallant Decatur ,

-* General Bissel.

 [284]

-9 Who , but for an accident that befel his ship the day before ,* whilst he was moving out of the harbor of New-York , would have outsailed the fleet of Britain , and escaped , as did the brave and persevering Hull , of the Constitution , in the first year of the war.
+9 Who , but for an accident that befel his ship the day before ,* whilst he was moving out of the harbor of New-York , would have outsailed the fleet of Britain , and escaped , as did the brave and persevering Hull , of the Constitution , in the first year of the war.**

+* She was injured by grounding off the Hook.

+** Commodore Hull , in this affair , gained much applause , for his manoeuvres in escaping from the British fleet.

-10 Nevertheless , it was so , that Decatur was , as it were , surrounded by the ships of the king , even five of them ; so one of the vessels , called the Endymiun , fell upon him , and Decatur fought hard against her , and would have taken her ;
+10 Nevertheless , it was so , that Decatur was , as it were , surrounded by the ships of the king , even five of them ; so one of the vessels , called the Endymion , fell upon him , and Decatur fought hard against her , and would have taken her ;

 11 But the rest of the strong ships came down upon him , and opened their thundering engines , and compelled him to surrender his ship to the fleet of Britain.

-12 However it was a bloody fight ; and there fell of the men of Columbia that day twenty and four that were slain outright , and about two score and ten were maimed , after having kept the destroying engines to work about the space of three hours: howbeit , Decatur lost no honor thereby.
+12 However it was a bloody fight ; and there fell of the men of Columbia that day twenty and four that were slain outright , and about two score and ten were maimed , after having kept the destroying engines to work about the space of three hours : howbeit , Decatur lost no honor thereby.

-* She was injured by grounding off the Hook.

-** Commodore Hull , in this affair , gained mucha pplause , for his manoeuvres in escaping from the British fleet.

 [285]

 13 Two days after this , a strong vessel of the king , called the Sylph , was cast away , in a dreadful storm , at a place called Southampton , being on Long Island , where more than an hundred men of Britain perished , in the dead of the night ; and the vessel parted asunder and was lost.

 14 Moreover , there were six of the men of Britain who survived their brethren , and were preserved on pieces of the vessel , until the next day , when the neighbouring people took them into their houses and nourished them ;